 Financial well-being impacts all other aspects of your well-being, physical, emotional, and mental.
-Check out these resources to increase your financial literacy and awareness of funds as assistance:
+Check out these helpful resources:

 Free Tax Preparation Assistance

 United Way is participating in MyFreeTaxes, a free tax preparation website.
 Taxpayers with a gross income of $57,000 or less have the opportunity to file state and federal taxes free of charge.
 By visiting www.MyFreeTaxes.com/UWtaxhelp, taxpayers will find easy to follow, step-by-step instructions.
 If necessary, a help phone line and email for assistance from IRS-certified professionals are available.

 Notre Dame Offers a Free Tax Assistance Program

 Facilitated by the Mendoza College of Business, the Tax Assistance Program, or TAP, offers free assistance in tax preparation for both domestic and foreign students.
 For more information, hours, locations, and to see if you qualify, visit business.nd.edu.
 And remember, the tax filing deadline is April 15.

 University of Wisconsin-Madison Center for Financial Security

 The University of Wisconsin-Madison Center for Financial Security is a research center that provides lists of resources for financial tools and financial coaching, as well as webinars.
 Since the organization is a policy institute, it also has plenty of interesting academic research on issues of financial literacy and management.

 FDIC Money Smart